moby/moby/docs/reference/commandline/run.md

 you give the container the full access to create and manipulate the host's Docker daemon.

+For in-depth information about volumes, refer to [manage data in containers](../../tutorials/dockervolumes.md)

 ### Publish or expose port (-p, --expose)

     $ docker run -p 127.0.0.1:80:8080 ubuntu bash